 Florida law stipulates if you are drunk enough for your “normal faculties” to be impaired or have a blood alcohol level over 0.08, then you’re eligible for a drunk driving arrest.

-The Florida Highway Patrol and the Miami Police Department are aware of the intoxicated driving habits of Miami drivers, so we can expect police officers to be very vigilant on the weekend before and after Halloween.
+The Florida Highway Patrol and the Police Departments across Florida are aware of the intoxicated driving habits of Florida drivers, so we can expect police officers to be very vigilant on the weekend before and after Halloween.

 The charges will depend on numerous variables such as previous convictions, the driver’s blood alcohol level, and the severity of the accident and injuries.